 Departmental Culture and Chair Leadership Styles

-Every department has a culture and culture tends to be self-perpetuating.
-Put another
+Every department has a culture and culture tends to be self-perpetuating, making the

 - Are decision-making processes transparent?

-- Is teaching effectiveness a high priority or an off-limits topic?
+- Is teaching effectiveness a high priority or an off-limit topic?
 Somewhere in between?

 - Do your faculty share updates on their research?

 - How are advising and mentoring duties distributed?

 - How often are your faculty on campus?
 Daily?
 Do you have M/W/F faculty and T/TH faculty?